domdavis/auldlang/README.md

 The `And` instruction takes an argument and increments the value of the current cell by the amount specified in the argument.

-### Frea
+### Frae

-The `Frea` instruction moves the pointer to the right by the value specified in the argument.
+The `Frae` instruction moves the pointer to the right by the value specified in the argument.

 ### We